Lygodium circinnatum

 What traditional systems uses this plant?

-This plant, Lygodium circinnatum, is historically utilized in various indigenous traditional medicine systems across Southeast Asia and the Pacific Islands to treat skin ailments, inflammation, and digestive issues.
+This plant, Lygodium circinnatum, has been used in traditional medicine across various tropical regions to treat ailments such as skin diseases, wounds, and digestive issues.

 Evidence Level: ★☆☆☆☆